Anathretic/Anathretic/README.md

 # Hi, I'm Konrad Wojtyło! 👋

 *I'm a passionate Front-End Developer who is trying to master React/Next.js and also loves learning new technologies.
 I started my programming adventure while still in high school, learning the C and C++ languages, which I used to create simple modifications for many games.
 One day I will become a game developer - it's a little dream ❤️.
-However, I do not exclude working on projects as a **frontend** or **fullstack developer**.*
+However, I do not exclude working on projects as a **frontend** or **fullstack** developer.*

 ## About me 📖